davidmbal/davidmbal/README.md

 - 👋 Hi, I’m David Balseca
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Scalable Software Development
 - 🌱 I’m currently learning Fullstack Development in C#
 - 💞️ I’m looking to collaborate on projects that will challenge me
 - 📫 How to reach me davidmbalseca@outlook.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I am from Ecuador 🇪🇨

 <!---